ruslansagitov/loud/README.md

 ## Modes of Operation

 A screen reader application can work in different modes.
-The Loud currently works in just one mode.
+Loud currently works in just one mode.
 It’s oftenly called “Say All”.

-The Loud takes an HTML string or a DOM element and tries to “say” everything as it would a screen reader.
-In general, the Loud is based on the [WAI-ARIA][] specification and [W3C HTML5][].
+Loud takes an HTML string or a DOM element and tries to “say” everything as it would a screen reader.
+In general, Loud is based on the [WAI-ARIA][] specification and [W3C HTML5][].
 It tries to mimic the popular JAWS screen reader where possible.

 However, it’s impossible to say everything in one mode.
 Currently, the live regions are not that “live” — it’s static but you still can test them.
-In essence, the Loud is a unit-testing framework, not a screen reader.
+In essence, Loud is a unit-testing framework, not a screen reader.

 In future, new modes can be added.